sasumutakahito/galactic-dynasty/README.md

 Don't run maintenance more than once a minute as you will get file collisions.
 A good frequency to run maintenance would be once a day, but you can increase that if you would like a more responsive interbbs experience.

+### Score Files

+Score files are generated in ascii and ansi formats.
+The headers and footers can be customized to suit your BBS.